 What type of apples should I use for Apple Crisp?

-With a scoop of vanilla ice cream, apple crisp is the perfect fall treat!
+With a scoop of vanilla ice cream, this easy apple crisp is the perfect fall treat!

 - 2 cups oats (I like old fashioned, but quick will work as well)